daniel5151/surface-dial-linux/README.md

 Things will break.
 Things are probably buggy.

-You've been warned :eyes:
+Bug reports are appreciated!

 ## Overview

-`surface-dial-daemon` is a background daemon which recieves raw events and translates them to various actions.
+`surface-dial-daemon` is a background daemon which receives raw events from the surface dial, and translates them to various actions.

-Aside from haptic feedback, the daemon also uses FreeDesktop notifications to provide visual feedback when performing various actions.
+The daemon uses FreeDesktop notifications to provide visual feedback when switching between actions.

 ![](notif-demo.gif)